georgetor2020/aws-parameter-store/lab2/README.md

 </div>

-Edit the template parameter named “ParameterRoot”.
-Set the Default value to the root of your parameter store _/mydb_).
+Edit the template parameter named “ParameterRoot”.  **Set the default value to the root of your parameter store _/mydb_**.

 <div align="center">